Breaking News

-Along with Maltese, English is the official language of Malta and is spoken by 90 percent of the population, while many locals also speak Italian.
+Along with Maltese, English is the official language of Malta, and 90 percent of the population is fluent in the language, while many locals also speak Italian.
+The manufacturing, tourism, film, online gaming and financial services sectors are some of the country’s biggest employers, drawing expats from the EU and beyond.

 Fast facts

-Neighbouring countries: Malta is an island nation so shares no physical borders with any other country, but is located south of the Italian island of Sicily and east of Tunisia.
+Neighbouring countries: Malta is an island nation and shares no physical borders with any other country, but is located south of the Italian island of Sicily, east of Tunisia and north of Libya.

 Geography: Malta is an archipelago located in the Mediterranean Sea.
 There are three inhabited islands: the main island of Malta, and the smaller islands of Gozo and Comino.